qc-design/plaquette/README.rst

 Alternatively, the documentation can be built from the ``master`` branch by::

-   cd docs
-   make clean html
+   make -C docs clean html

 and the build files will be available in the ``docs/_build/html`` directory.